-- d.
+- (1) Although students enrolled for audit credit are not required to complete class assignments, regular class attendance is required. - (2) Excessive absence leads to failure to receive audit credit. - e.
 Attendance records are kept and attendance is required.
 It is assumed that the responsible student may, on occasion, find it necessary to be absent from class due to illness, school-related activities, or personal business.
 However, it is also assumed that these occasions should arise only rarely.
 The professor reserves the right to deduct points from a student's total accumulation for excessive absences.
-More than three absences are regarded as excessive. - e.
+More than three absences are regarded as excessive. - f.
 Habitually arriving late to class or leaving early is a sign of disrespect to the instructor and the class members alike and should be avoided.
 The student whose schedule makes it impossible to arrive on time on a regular basis should speak with the instructor.
-Three tardies are treated as one absence.
+Three tardies are treated as one absence. - g.
+Late exams or make-up exams will be administered only with an administrative excuse or a doctor's note. - h.
+All work must be completed by the last day of classes in order for the student to pass the course